 Priest: Peace + be to all!
-If no priest is present, these exclamations Response: And to your spirit. and the following prayer over bowed heads are omitted and Matins continues Deacon: Bow your heads to the Lord! with the Dismissal on page 49.
+If no priest is present, these exclamation and the following prayer over bow Response: And to your spirit. heads are omitted.
+Deacon: Bow your heads to the Lord!
+If there was a Great Doxology, Matins continues with the Dismissal on page 58.
 Response: To you, O Lord.
+If there was a Small Doxology, Mat. continues with the Apostichera on pa 55.